gosu/ashton/README.md

 * Ashton
     - {Ashton::Framebuffer} - low-level graphics buffer that can be drawn directly onto and drawn to the Window.

+    - {Ashton::LightManager} -  Manages and combines the lighting from {Ashton::LightSource} objects.

+    - {Ashton::LightSource} -  A single light-source that illuminates and whose can be blocked by shadow-casting objects.

     - {Ashton::ParticleEmitter} - Generates, manages and displays particles.

     - {Ashton::Shader} -  Wrapper around a GLSL shaders, Supports vertex and fragment shaders.
 Small shader/function library.